bandframework/Bfrescox/docs/index.rst

 |bfrescox| Python package
 =========================

-This content is a placeholder for real content.
-Citations such as :cite:t:`Golub13` might be needed for this project.

 Let's use some macros such as |bfrescox| and |bfrescoxpro| (|ie| the packages that we are working with), which is developed as part of |band| |via|
 collaboration.